Game Education

 Connect with Game Education

-The IGDA Game Education Special Interest Group focuses on developing a community of game educators, promoting game education, providing resources to game educators.
+The IGDA Game Education Special Interest Group focuses on developing a community of game educators, promoting game education, and providing resources to game educators.

 Resources you might find useful: